lehnertz85/my_dashboard/README.md

 Still in development.
 I would consider this beta stage.
 Everything works, but there are improvements to be made.
 More to come!

- I'm still testing the fixtuer!
+ I'm still testing the fixtures!

 #### Python Version
     - v2.7